cloudcreativity/ddd-modules/docs/guide/application/events.md

 }
 ```

+### Versioning

+As your integration events are consumed by other bounded contexts, you cannot make breaking changes to the data contract
+without updating every single consumer to use the new contract.

+In large systems, this can be a significant challenge.
+To mitigate this, you can version your integration events.
+This
+allows you to introduce breaking changes to the data contract, while still supporting older versions of the event.
+For
+example, our integration events could be in `IntegrationEvents\V1` and `IntegrationEvents\V2` namespaces.

+This allows you to introduce a new version of the event, while retaining the event name.
+Retaining the event name is
+important because it is an expression of your domain, using the ubiquitous language of your bounded context.
+If you do
+not version your integration events, you'll be forced to rename the event just to introduce a new data contract.
+Whereas
+the priority should be to keep the language of the domain.

+This means that when you introduce a new version of the event, the originating bounded context can publish multiple
+versions of the event.
+Over time you can migrate all consumers to the new version, and then remove the old version.

 ## Event Bus

 The event bus is the mechanism by which integration events are published and received.
 It is a _message broker_ that